c# Error Register your Handlers with the Container [SOLVED!]

 Resolving Dependencies and Handling Errors

-Once the handlers are registered with the dependency injection container, the next crucial step is resolving the dependencies during runtime.
+Once the handlers are registered with the dependency injection container, the next step is to resolve the dependencies during runtime.
 Dependency resolution refers to the process by which the container identifies and provides the necessary dependencies to the components that require them.
-Let’s explore how this process works:
+Here’s how this process works:

-By following this resolution process, the container ensures that all dependencies are correctly provided to the components, reducing the manual effort required to instantiate and wire dependencies manually.
+With this resolution process, the container ensures that all dependencies are correctly provided to the components.
+This reduces the manual effort required to instantiate and wire dependencies manually.

 Handling Errors during Dependency Resolution

-During the dependency resolution process, errors can occur if the container encounters issues in resolving dependencies.
-It’s important to handle these errors effectively to prevent unexpected runtime failures.
+Errors may occur during the dependency resolution process if the container encounters issues in resolving dependencies.
+These errors ned to be handled to prevent unexpected runtime failures.
 Here are some techniques for handling errors during dependency resolution:

 Techniques for Logging and Handling Exceptions within Registered Handlers